 Amy Sear, B.S., M.Ac., A.P.
 (FL), graduated from Cornell University and received her M.Ac. from Acupressure-Acupuncture Institute.
 Amy has a private practice in South Florida and is the acupuncture physician at the Breast Cancer Center of Memorial Hospital in Hollywood, FL.
-Herbal Studies.
+Herbs.

-Eve Soldinger, B.A., M.PH, B.Ac., M.Ac., L.Ac.
-(MD), received a B.A. in International Affairs from George Washington University and a Masters in Public Health from Columbia University.
-She earned her B.Ac. from College of Traditional Chinese Acupuncture (1988) and her M.Ac. from Traditional Acupuncture Institute (1989).
-Eve is in private practice in Maryland.
+Shayna Stringer, B.A./B.S., M.Ac.
+(FL), received a B.A./B.S. in Psychology and Sociology from the University of Florida.
+She received her M.Ac. from Academy for Five Element Acupuncture (2020).
+She maintains a private practice in Gainesville.
 Acupuncture.

-Stewart Thomas, B.A., B.F.A. graduated from University of Pennsylvania with a degree in Asian History and Chinese Language, and earned his B.F.A. at Philadelphia College of Arts.
+Joon Thomas, B.A., B.F.A., graduated from University of Pennsylvania with a degree in Asian History and Chinese Language, and earned his B.F.A. at Philadelphia College of Arts.
 Stewart is a master calligrapher, local creative director, and owns a private art studio in Gainesville, FL.
 Acupuncture.